Minecraft-Malware-Prevention-Alliance/blog/src/content/blog/gasauth.md

-#### (In this, we will be using MultiMC as an example.
-The name can be anything!
+### (In this, we will be using MultiMC as an example.
+The real MultiMC is safe, but the attacker can name the malicious app anything, including reusing name of a safe app!
 Do not assume because there is a trusted name that it is by a trusted developer.)
 ![Microsoft OAuth Prompt](https://cdn.discordapp.com/attachments/1124494549574758531/1135256504988074124/SyVBme4o2.png)

 This can be **very dangerous if you accept this prompt even once**, as the access tokens will not get revoked until 48 hours pass.
 You currently cannot do anything to revoke them, other than wait 48 hours.